Jazaltron10/Python/Journals/PythonLessonJournal5.md

 ####### Library
 This is just basically a collection of python packages
 ###### The Python Package Index(PyPI)
-+ PuPI is a repo(storage) for third-party Python packages
++ PyPI is a repository(storage) for third-party Python packages
 + People can Publish their packages to this repo
 + So it becomes available for everyone to use
 + A large community means, many people are creating useful modules and make them